 - Providing Affordable Housing for Public Sector Workers

 In November 2007, Republic (HFC) was appointed Manager of the Public Sector Employees’ Housing Scheme which was put together by Republic Bank (HFC Bank) and the Government of Ghana aimed at providing affordable housing for public sector workers.
 The bank has financed over 350 mortgages under the scheme.

 Republic (HFC Bank) has strategic alliances in neighboring West African countries such as Nigeria, The Gambia, Sierra Leone and Liberia.
 Through a technical assistance programme, the Bank assisted the National Social Security and Insurance Trust (NASSIT), the National Pension Fund of Sierra Leone to establish a mortgage finance company in Sierra Leone in 2008.

 Republic Bank (HFC Bank) worked with the Central Bank of The Gambia to establish a mortgage institution in The Gambia in 1995.5

 Our Parent Company

 Our Parent Company, Republic Financial Holdings Limited is the largest and most profitable independent Bank in the English-speaking Caribbean, having served the region for over one-eighty (180) years.
-As at September 30, 2016, the Group’s asset base stood at US$10.1 billion and rated BBB+ by the Standard and Poor.
+As at the end of the 2020 financial year, the total asset of the Group stood at $15.563 billion.